MarcoEterno/large-concept-model/src/innovations/next_concept_prediction_benchmarks/plan.md

-# how do we demonstrate the advantage of the LCM architecture wrt LLMs?
+# how do we demonstrate the advantage of the LCM architecture with LLMs?

 Plan:
 - [ ] Create a BERT model that takes in input some text (str) and outputs concepts in a vector of dim D.